 Guideline E-23 is principles-based and pending updates that reevaluate the definition of “model” to include AI as it becomes an inherent tool for financial institutions.
 OFSI defines a model as “the application of theoretical, empirical, judgmental assumptions and/or statistical techniques, including AI/ML methods, which processes input data to generate results.”

-OFSI also defined model risk as “The risk of adverse financial, operational, and/or reputational consequences arising from flaws or limitations in the design, development, implementation, and/or use of a model.”
+OFSI also defines model risk as “The risk of adverse financial, operational, and/or reputational consequences arising from flaws or limitations in the design, development, implementation, and/or use of a model.”
 Alongside this description, OFSI outlined the range of situations that could bring about model risk, such as inappropriate specifications or flawed hypotheses.

 Per revised guidelines, financial institutions are now expected to maintain a secure model risk management framework by monitoring, testing, risk reviewing, and troubleshooting AI systems they’re using to remain proactive in the face of technological evolution.

-As opposed to other financial jurisdictions who are seeking to maximize the potential of AI while controlling risk areas, OFSI seems to have a warier view, narrowing in the repercussion of misuse in a report summarizing the ideas discussed during its Financial Industry Forum on AI:
+As opposed to other financial jurisdictions who are seeking to maximize the potential of AI while controlling risk areas, OFSI seems to have a warier view, narrowing in on the repercussion of misuse in a report summarizing the ideas discussed during its Financial Industry Forum on AI:

 “Often the focus is on the ‘mean’ of the outcome distribution to justify use and improve the validity of AI applications, however risk thinkers must assess the ‘tails’ of those same distributions, with their peripheral vision and creative minds, to be able to mitigate any unforeseen, disastrous consequences.”